San Juan, La Union: Geography

+The topography of the town is characterized by hilly and mountainous terrain that gradually rises eastward from its coastal plains along the foothills of the Cordillera Central.
+The town is also traversed by several creeks and rivers, with the Baroro River being the most prominent.
 The total land area of San Juan is 5712 ha, which is 4% of the province of La Union.
 Some 505.08 hectares or 8.46% is claimed by the municipality of Bacnotan and San Fernando City.